 Every record required to be prepared for the purposes of this Act, whether a record of accounts or a record of transactions, shall be retained by the employment agent or the firm or body corporate for which it was prepared for a period of not less than 3 years after the date of its preparation, unless the Commissioner otherwise directs.

-[Section 45 amended by No. 55 of 2004 s.
+[Section 45 amended: No. 55 of 2004 s.
 294.]

 46. Inspection of records